 |9:00 – 10:30||Plenary Research Session 1:

-1. Ozgecan Kocak, Emory University: Separated by a common language: Code conflict and convergence in organizations.
+1. Ozgecan Kocak, Emory University: Separated by a common language: Code clashes and convergence in organizations.
 Abstract.

 2. Klaus Weber, Northwestern University: Emotional display rules and competence in post-crisis behavior.
 Abstract.

-3. Christi Lockwood, University of Virginia: Cultural scaffolding: Constructing distinction in U.S. luxury hotels.
+3. Christi Lockwood, University of Virginia: Cultural scaffolding: How organizations convey symbolic value.
 Abstract.

 4. Michele Gelfand, University of Maryland: Masters of both: Exploring the links between culture tightness and innovation.
 Abstract.